GeorgeHernandez/GeorgeHernandez/Opinions.md

 # 1. My Opinions

-Here are some of my opinions to express myself in my own idiom and to maka a minor contribution to society.
+Here are some of my opinions to express myself in my own idiom and to make a minor contribution to society.
 I'll start with my opinion on opinions, then provide some of my opinions, starting with some easy ones.

 <!-- In Visual Studio Code I use the Markdown All In One extension to manage the section numbers and table of contents.  -->